Phonological awareness

 In case your learner would like some pre-writing practice before you get started:

 Phonological awareness includes words, syllables and phonemes.
 Phonemic awareness includes just the phonemes (individual sounds) of language.
-Both are aural/oral skills — about hearing and speaking only (preceding reading or writing):
+Both are aural/oral skills — about hearing and speaking:

 at the end is medium /p/ cup